ELMA365 On-Premises > Prepare infrastructure > Kubernetes / Prepare a Kubernetes cluster for ELMA365

 wget https://get.helm.sh/helm-vX.Y.Z-linux-amd64.tar.gz

-Unpack and move the archive:
+1. Unpack the archive and move the helm binary file:

 tar -zxvf helm-vX.Y.Z-linux-amd64.tar.gz